quiltdata/quiltcore/ALGEBRA.md

 ### Keyed Object

 Some types of Objects have contents which can be accessed by Keys.
 These Keyed Objects (or KObjects) could be:
+> AK: I don't understand this at all.
+What makes an object "keyed" the fact that it has a (logical?) key?
+> I don't understand how that applies to a SQL table.
+> At first I thought it was keyed because there's no contents but that doesn't square with what I see below.
+> Do you mean _shallow_ objects?

 - Domains
 - Manifests